LingyuLi-math/starter-academic/content/project/3mathematics/index.md

 # slides: example
 ---

-In most cases, **integer-order** models cannot describe some key features of pollutant transport in complex porous media, such as heavy tail decay, premature decay of pollutants, and scale-dependent coefficient problems.
-The **fractional order differential operator** is obviously different from the integer order differential operator, which has non-locality.
+The fractional order differential operator is obviously different from the integer order differential operator, which has non-locality.
 It is this global property of the fractional operator that makes it very suitable for describing materials with memory and genetic properties in the real world, and becomes a powerful tool for simulating pollutant transport in porous media.
-Efficient numerical simulation of **fractional differential equations** has become a frontier problem in related fields.
+Efficient numerical simulation of fractional differential equations has become a frontier problem in related fields.